kushalX13/CarDiag-RAG/README.md

 [GitHub](https://github.com/kushalX13/CarDiag-RAG)

 **CarDiag-RAG** is a hybrid retrieval system that maps free-text vehicle symptom descriptions—plus make/model/year context—to likely NHTSA recall campaigns.
-It treats symptom-to-recall matching as a **ranking problem**: given a user query, the system returns a ranked list of recall campaigns with optional grounded explanations, and is evaluated with retrieval metrics (Recall@K, MRR), not classification accuracy.
+Symptom-to-recall matching is treated as a **ranking problem**: the system returns a ranked list of recall campaigns with optional grounded explanations and is evaluated with retrieval metrics (Recall@K, MRR).
 The pipeline combines dense retrieval (SentenceTransformer + FAISS), BM25 keyword retrieval, score fusion, campaign-level aggregation, and an optional cross-encoder reranker.

 ---